-Regular acupuncture during pregnancy sets the foundation for a healthy mother and baby.
-In addition, women who receive acupuncture during pregnancy often have a shorter and easier birth experience than women who don’t receive acupuncture.
-Several European studies concluded that women who received acupuncture once a week during the last month of pregnancy had significantly shorter labors than women who did not receive any acupuncture, in addition to less medical inductions, a reduction in epidurals, a lower rate of caesarean sections, and an increase in normal vaginal births.
+Regular acupuncture during pregnancy sets the foundation for a healthy experience.
+In addition, those who receive acupuncture during pregnancy often have a shorter and easier birth experience than those who don’t receive acupuncture.
+Several European studies concluded that pregnant people who received acupuncture once a week during the last month of pregnancy had significantly shorter labors than those who did not receive any acupuncture, in addition to less medical inductions, a reduction in epidurals, a lower rate of caesarean sections, and an increase in normal vaginal births.

 Some of the conditions that acupuncture can treat are:

 - Symphysis pubis pain

 - Pelvic girdle pain

 - Carpal tunnel syndrome